 - 1. The College conducts a program to educate students and employees about this Policy and its procedures.
-The education and awareness program is designed to promote awareness of sexual violence, domestic violence, dating violence, and stalking. - 2.
-Incoming students and new employees must take part in a mandatory primary prevention and awareness program called "Not Anymore".
-The program, at a minimum, shall include: - A statement that the College prohibits the offenses of domestic violence, dating violence, sexual assault, and stalking; - The definition of domestic violence, dating violence, sexual assault, and stalking; - The definition of consent; - Safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence,

-- dating violence, sexual assault, or stalking against a person other than such individual; - Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks; - Information on possible sanctions, procedures to follow after an incident of sexual violence, domestic violence, dating violence or stalking, disciplinary procedures, and the protection of confidentiality; and - Written notification about available resources and services, and options for academic and work accommodations, if requested and reasonably available. - 3.
-The College also conducts an ongoing prevention and awareness campaign for all students and employees.
-The campaign shall include, at a minimum, the information provided to incoming students and new employees.
+The education and awareness program is designed to promote awareness of sexual assault, domestic violence, dating violence, and stalking. - 2.
+The program, at a minimum, shall include: - a.
+A statement that the College prohibits sexual harassment, including sexual assault, domestic violence, dating violence, and stalking; - b.
+The definition of sexual harassment, including sexual assault, domestic violence, dating violence, and stalking; - c.
+The definition of consent; - d.
+Safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of sexual assault, domestic violence, dating violence, or stalking against a person other than such individual; - e.
+Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks; - f.
+Information on possible sanctions, procedures to follow after an incident of sexual assault, domestic violence, dating violence or stalking, disciplinary procedures, and the protection of confidentiality; and; - g.
+Written notification about available resources and services and supportive measures available if appropriate and reasonably available. - 3.
+The College offers the prevention and awareness program to all new and existing students and employees.